Chinasage : All about China

 Language

 The Chinese Language The Chinese language is rightly treasured as the country's greatest accomplishment.
-Our language section introduces the language.
+Our language section describes the language and its history.
 The section includes some introductory lessons and a guide to writing the characters.
 Read more…

 Chinese numbers Learning the numbers in Chinese is easier than in many other languages.
 In our complete guide to the numbers we include the traditions associated them.
-Do you know why 4 is unlucky but 8 lucky?
+For example, do you know why 4 is unlucky but 8 lucky?
 Read more…

 Bits and Pieces